ArthurWaldman/DungeonOracle/README.md

 - `Core/TrackerReference.lua`
 - `Core/DatabaseReference.lua`

-They are not part of the live tracking flow and should be treated as read-only reference material.
+They are not part of the live runtime flow.

-## Development Notes

-Important current repo rules:
-- keep the live tracker logic simple and explicit
-- do not add unrequested functionality
-- treat the reference files as read-only
-- use `DungeonData/schema.md` as the shared schema reference for dungeon files

 ## Installation